nerfstudio-project/nerfstudio/README.md

 - :pencil2: Support for multiple logging interfaces (Tensorboard, Wandb), code profiling, and other built-in debugging tools
 - :chart_with_upwards_trend: Easy-to-use benchmarking scripts on the Blender dataset
 - :iphone: Full pipeline support (w/ Colmap or Record3D) for going from a video on your phone to a full 3D render.

-# See what's possible

-TODO: insert some gallery stuff here (gifs/pretty pictures w/ visualizer)
-TODO: For more see gallery

 # Built On